 6. Push The Tabs In

-It’s not exactly a smooth process because as you pull out the foil, the entire roll tends to come out with it.
+It’s not exactly a smooth process because as you pull it out, the entire roll tends to come out with it.
 So you have to hold down the role as you pull and it’s slightly annoying.

 Most people I’ve seen use tin foil don’t know this.